george123wright/Portfolio/README.md

   - Positive Jensen's Alpha over last 5 years with respect to the S&P500 -> +1, Negative Jensens Alpha over last 5 years with respect to the S&P500 -> -1
   - Negative Predicted Jensen's Alpha -> -5

   I then consider daily sentiment scores from webscraping r/wallstreetbets.
-This is to capture the sentiment ammongst Retail Investors, which have an increasing importance in influencing the market:
+This is to capture the sentiment ammongst retail investors, which have an increasing importance in influencing the market:

   - Positive Average Sentiment -> +1, Negative Average Sentiment -> -1
   - Positive Average Sentiment and over 4 mentions -> +1, Negative Average Sentiment and over 4 mentions -> -1
   - Average Sentiment > 0.2 and over 4 mentions -> +1, Average Sentiment < 0.2 and over 4 mentions -> -1
   - Average Sentiment > 0.2 and over 10 mentions -> +1, Average Sentiment < 0.2 and over 10 mentions -> -1

   I then add the scores from the technical buy and sell indicators to these scores.

-  For

 ## Utility Functions (`functions`)